Ceoxinia/Ceoxinia/README.md

 - 👋 Hi, I’m Maroua
-- 👀 I’m a software engineer , IA and data analytics enthusiast
+- 👀 I’m a software engineer , AI and data analytics enthusiast
-- 🌱 I’m currently learning more about IA
+- 🌱 I’m currently learning more about AI
-- 💞️ I’m looking to collaborate on Some robotics x IA projects
+- 💞️ I’m looking to collaborate on Some robotics x AI projects
 - 📫 How to reach me : mllekhemissimaroua@gmail.com

 <!---